char-projects/CPP/README.md

 # C++ (CPP) Modules

-When I'm done, this repository will contain 10 C++ (CPP) modules.
+This repository contains 10 C++ (CPP) modules.
 Each module consists of a series of exercises designed to reinforce and expand my knowledge of C++ programming concepts.

 ## Module List